The Invasion (film): Development

-In March 2004, Warner Bros. hired David Kajganich to write a script that would serve as a remake of the 1956 science fiction film Invasion of the Body Snatchers.
+In March 2004, Warner Bros.
+Pictures hired David Kajganich to write a script that would serve as a remake of the 1956 science fiction film Invasion of the Body Snatchers.
 In July 2005, Oliver Hirschbiegel was attached to direct, with production to begin in Edgemere, Maryland.
 The following August, Nicole Kidman was cast to star in the film, then titled Invasion, receiving a salary of close to $17 million.
 Invasion was based on the script by Kajganich, originally intended as a remake of Invasion of the Body Snatchers, but Kajganich crafted a different enough story for the studio to see the project as an original conception.
 Despite this, the end credits of the film still state "Based on the novel The Body Snatchers by Jack Finney".
 Kajganich described the story to reflect contemporary times, saying, "You just have to look around our world today to see that power inspires nothing more than the desire to retain it and to eliminate anything that threatens it."
 The screenwriter said that the story was set in Washington, D.C. to reflect the theme.
 In August, Daniel Craig was cast opposite Kidman in the lead.
 The film, whose original title Invasion of the Body Snatchers was shortened to Invasion due to Kajganich's different concept, was changed once more to The Visiting so it would not be confused with ABC's TV series Invasion.
 In October 2006, the title was changed from The Visiting to The Invasion, due to the cancellation of the ABC TV series.